 How to travel to Nunavut:

-You can reach Iqaluit by air or sea only.
-Most of the flights are from Ottawa and are operated by Canadian North company.
+You can reach Iqaluit only by air or sea.
+Most of the flights are from Ottawa and are operated by Canadian North.

 2. ITTOQQORTOORMIIT, Greenland

-When a place is remotely located inside one of the most remote areas in the world, then we can say we have a faraway destination.
+When a place is remotely located inside one of the most remote areas in the world, we can say we have a faraway destination.
 Ittoqqortoormiit is a small town of hunters and fishermen in the eastern part of Greenland, and its name means in the Eastern Greenlandic dialect “Big House Dwellers.”
 You can reach this remote settlement by sea (only during the summers, when the ice can be broken by cruise ships) or by plane (2 times a week).
-Once there, you will discover a place that it’s not only remote but amazingly beautiful.
-Ittoqqortoormiit is located on the largest and longest fjord system in the world, and here you can see one of the world’s biggest icebergs.
+Once there, you will discover a place that is not only remote but amazingly beautiful.
+Ittoqqortoormiit is located on the world’s largest and longest fjord system, and here you can see one of the world’s biggest icebergs.

 What makes Ittoqqortoormiit special: